PS-Gustavo/RESkelly/README.md

 - Definitions in uppercase;
 - Type definitions in t_camelCase;

+Coding conventions are as follows:
+- 4 space tabulation;
+- Avoid redundant keywords such as inline within classes;
+- Do not use raw pointers unless absolutely necessary;
 ### Infrastructure

-This project uses CMake to generate all strucure required for building.
+This project uses CMake to generate all structures required for building.

 There will be a `CMakeLists.txt` file in the top layer of the project and in each major structure: The Skelly engine and the Body projects.
 - TopCM creates environment variables and calls subdirectory building recipes;